bcgov/nr-fom-mono/README.md

 Technology Stack: Angular, Node.js with Nest/TypeORM framework, PostgresSQL with PostGIS running in OCP v4

+The officially supported version of node is v14 LTS and npm is v6.

 This is a repo that includes the API backend and the two Angular front-ends with a shared 'libs'.

 ## Documentation